 Please note, you will not be suitable for SMILE if you:

 - Are under the age of 18 (parental consent is required if you are under the age of 21)

 - Have severe dry eye syndrome

 Step 1: Eye Evaluation

-If you’re a contact lens wearer, you must stop wearing them for about 2 to 3 days, for soft contact lens and 10 days for hard contact lens/ Ortho-K lens) prior to the eye evaluation.
+If you’re a contact lens wearer, you must stop wearing them for about 3 days for soft contact lenses and 10 days for hard contact lens/ Ortho-K lenses prior to the eye evaluation.

 During the eye evaluation, our optometrists will perform the following eye tests:

 - Autorefraction (measures your prescription)

 - Sirius (corneal and anterior eye analysis)